tomconder/maze/README.md

 setx VCPKG_ROOT vcpkg
 ```

-If you installed vcpkg elsewhere, set `VCPKG_ROOT` to the location where you installed vcpkg
+If you installed vcpkg elsewhere, add an environment variable called `VCPKG_ROOT` that contains the location where you
+installed vcpkg.

 ```
 setx VCPKG_ROOT <path to vcpkg>
 ```

 ### Install CMake

 [Install CMake](https://cmake.org/install/), a cross-platform build system.

 For example, use [Chocolatey](https://chocolatey.org/install) to install CMake.

 ```
 choco install cmake
 ```

 ### Building

 Now you can use a preset to compile `maze`.
 Possible values
 are: `x64-debug`, `x64-release`, `osx-debug`, `osx-release`, `linux-debug`, `linux-release`